Over 15 million

 A place where garbage is dumped illegally and/or without the careful regulations of a landfill.
 Instead of being burned, garbage in garbage dumps is left to rot.

-Garbage Dump Communities are, most simply put, the communities that rely on the world’s garbage dumps to survive by either working or living within them.
-The families that we work with specifically make their living as “recyclers” or “pickers”, combing through the garbage by hand and finding items to sell or keep.
-Those who live here have to be incredibly resilient because this way of life does not pay well: nearly all garbage dump community members live on less than $2 a day, putting them below the United Nation’s line for extreme poverty.
-Living in garbage dump communities also has extreme adverse effects on both physical and mental health, combined with extremely high barriers to access to healthcare, education, proper food and shelter, and employment opportunities outside the garbage dump.
+In communities that rely on garbage dumps, the people survive by either working or living within a city garbage dump.
+The families we work with specifically make their living as “recyclers” or “pickers,” combing through the garbage to find items to sell or keep.
+Those who live here have to be incredibly resilient because this way of life does not pay well.
+Many of the families live on less than $2 a day, putting them below the United Nations line for extreme poverty.
+Living in a community next to a garbage dump also has adverse effects on both physical and mental health, combined with extremely high barriers for accessing healthcare, education, proper food and shelter, and employment opportunities outside the garbage dump.

 Years old